Classification of high-dimensional data with spiked covariance matrix structure: Introduction

 In summary, our contributions in this paper are as follows.
-We propose a classifier that first perform dimension reduction on the features vectors prior to performing classification in the dimensionally reduced space; see Section~\ref{Methodology}.
-We then study the theoretical properties of the proposed classifier under a widely-adopted model for covariance matrix estimation in high-dimensional data, namely the spiked eigenvalues structure where $\Sigma$ contains a few large and/or diverging eigenvalues that are well-separated from the remaining ``small'' eigenvalues.
-In particular we show in Section~\ref{Theory} that the proposed classifier achieves the Bayes optimal mis-classification error rate of the Fisher LDA rule $\Upsilon_{F}$ when $n \rightarrow \infty$ and $n^{-1} \ln p \rightarrow 0$.
+We analyze the theoretical properties of a prototypical $\mathrm{lda} \circ \mathrm{pca}$ classifier under a spiked-covariance structure assumption -- a widely-adopted covariance model for high-dimensional data -- where $\Sigma$ contains a few large eigenvalues that are well-separated from the remaining (small) eigenvalues.
+In particular we show in Section~\ref{Theory} that $\mathrm{lda} \circ \mathrm{pca}$ is asymptotically Bayes-optimal as $n \rightarrow \infty$ and $n^{-1} \ln p \rightarrow 0$.
 This is, to the best of our knowledge, the first Bayes optimal consistency result for classification after performing dimension reduction via PCA.
-We then demonstrate empirically, for both simulated and real data, that the resulting classifier selects fewer features while also having error rates that are competitive with existing classifiers based on estimating the discriminant direction $\beta$.
+In Section~\ref{Numerical} we demonstrate empirically, for both simulated and real data, that $\mathrm{lda} \circ \mathrm{pca}$ selects fewer features while also having error rates that are competitive with existing classifiers based on estimating the discriminant direction $\beta$.
 The theoretical and numerical results provide a clear example of the synergy linking dimension reduction with classification.
-The proposed classifier can also be extended to (1) classify data from $K \geq 3$ classes or (2) classify data where the feature vectors are elliptical distributed but not necessarily multivariate normal.
+Finally, in Section~\ref{Extension} we extend $\mathrm{lda} \circ \mathrm{pca}$ to classify data with (1) $K \geq 3$ classes or (2) two classes but with unequal covariance matrices or (3) feature vectors that are elliptical distributed but not necessarily multivariate normal.